evansnavage/personal-site/Design.md

 *   This will be a single, combined page that serves as both the landing page and the resume.
 *   It will feature a brief, scannable summary of skills and experience.
+*   Includes the new Timeline component for displaying chronological education and experience.
+*   Includes the new Skills component for showcasing technical proficiencies.

 ### 4.3.
 Portfolio Page